John Piper (artist): Stained glass work

+From the mid-1950s Piper began designing for stained glass.
+It would become a major, though far from exclusive, avenue of artistic expression during the second half of his career, one that would result in arguably his best known work, the baptistry window for Coventry Cathedral.

-From the early 1950s Piper began working in stained glass in partnership with Patrick Reyntiens, whom he had met through John Betjeman.
-Their first commission was for three windows for the chancel of the Chapel at Oundle School in Northamptonshire.
-Completed between 1953 and 1956, the nine lights, three to each window, feature individual images of Christ as King and Savior of the World.
-Setting the pattern for a partnership that would last into the 1980s, a closely collaborative process in which Piper provided the designs that Reyntiens would realize in glass.
+The opportunity arose through Piper's association with John Betjeman.
+On learning of Oundle School's intention to engage an artist to design and manufacture three windows for the apse of the school's chapel, Betjeman recommended Piper for the job, this despite his never having worked in the medium before.
+Piper produced designs but wanted a trial piece made up in glass prior to accepting the commission.
+Through Betjeman, Piper was introduced to the glassmaker Patrick Reyntiens, who undertook to making the trial piece, a panel depicting the heads of two kings.
+Pleased with the outcome, Piper both accepted the commission and engaged Reyntiens to realise his designs in glass.
+Completed between 1953 and 1956, the nine lights for the chapel at Oundle, three to each window, feature individual images of Christ as King and Saviour of the World.
+Their success set a pattern for a partnership that would last into the 1980s.

+Despite Piper being more than 20 years' senior to Reyntiens, and by far the more established artist, in general their partnership was a reciprocal and collaborative one.
+Though always structured by Piper’s origination of an overall design, they resisted a hierarchical model in which artist was senior to craftsman in favour of interdependent creative exchange.
+This allowed Reyntiens significant interpretative agency, which was particularly true for large-scale and experimental commissions, such as the Crown of Glass for Liverpool Metropolitan Cathedral.

-The success of the Oundle windows led directly to Basil Spence commissioning Piper and Reyntiens to design the stained-glass window for the baptistry of the rebuilt Coventry Cathedral.
+The initial success of the Oundle windows led directly to Basil Spence commissioning Piper to design the stained glass window for the baptistry of the rebuilt Coventry Cathedral.
 Spence's vision for the new cathedral required that it be filled with the best examples of modern British art, like a "casket of jewels".
-Between 1955 and 1962, in collaboration with Spence, Piper and Reyntiens produced an original curtain of glass and reinforced concrete that climbs the full 26 meter height of the bowed baptistry wall.
+Between 1955 and 1962, in close collaboration with Spence, Piper and Reyntiens produced a highly-original curtain of glass and reinforced concrete that climbs the full 26 metre height of the bowed baptistry wall.
 Architecturally integral to the building, it comprises 198 panes of glass, each combining to form an abstract design in a spectrum of colours ranging from white to deep blue.
 It remains Piper's single most celebrated work of art.

 Piper's depiction of Jesus at Emmaus was installed above the high altar at Llandaff Cathedral in Cardiff in 1962, a commission received while working on the Coventry window.
 Commissions followed throughout the 1960s, 1970s and 1980s, primarily from patrons of memorial windows in parish churches across England.
 At St Andrew's Church, Plymouth, Piper and Reyntiens were responsible for six windows, each individual and all installed between 1957 and 1968.